-In addition, asbestos also causes cancer of the throat, stomach, esophagus, and bowel.
-Gastrointestinal cancers such as esophageal, laryngeal, stomach, colon and rectum have been connected to asbestos exposure.
+Asbestos can also cause cancer of the throat, stomach, esophagus and bowel.
+Some gastrointestinal cancers such as esophageal, laryngeal, stomach, colon and rectum have been connected to asbestos exposure.
 These cancers are thought to be caused by swallowing asbestos fibers.

 Generally less dangerous than lung cancer or mesothelioma, asbestosis is still a debilitating condition.
 Victims usually experience long term occupational exposure to airborne asbestos.